 - Save money on content creation and unnecessary online marketing channels,

-- Determine which channels you should focus more time, efforts, and budget on,
+- Determine which marketing channels you should invest more efforts, time, and budget on,

 Many automated web traffic solutions tend to focus on black hat methods, such as manipulating search engine results.
 This is not what the focus of this article series is about.
-In fact, we strongly recommend avoiding black hat methods, websites, solutions, and anything designed to manipulate or violate the terms of service and policies of sites like Google, Facebook, YouTube, etc..
+In fact, we recommend staying away from all black hat strategies, solutions, sites, and anything that violates the policies and terms of service of companies like Google, Facebook, LinkedIn, etc..

-The purpose of this article is not to game web services or flaunt their terms of service, but to show you how to be smart with your limited resources and automate your content distribution in order to leverage your time and efforts, and get additional exposure online from sites visited by your target audience.
+What we are focusing in this article is not to manipulate web services or flaunt their terms of service, but to show you how to be smart with your resources and automate your content distribution so you can leverage your time and efforts, and increase your exposure online to sites frequented by your target audience.

 An Automated Content Distribution, Traffic And Lead Generation, And Sales & Marketing System

-We’ve just seen in the previous section that many small businesses lack the time, resources and budget to engage in the kind of content marketing that many online experts advise doing.
-What you want to do, then, is work smart within your limitations.
+As we’ve just seen in the previous section, many small businesses lack the time, resources and financial means to engage in the kind of content marketing that many experts advise.
+What you want to do, then, is be strategic with your limited resources, budget, and time.

-(Posting content to different channels can be extremely time-consuming!)
+(Posting content to different marketing channels individually can be extremely time-consuming!)

 (Set up an automated content distribution, lead and traffic generation, and sales and marketing system with WordPress)